TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 Open the column menu and choose the filters.

-By applying many filters, you can further narrow your focus to a specific group of pupils.
+By applying multiple filters, you can further narrow your focus to a specific group of pupils.

 Removing a filter sets the Marksheet by choosing XX from the column menu.